worldbank/mena-pov/README.md

 - Export of results for further analysis or presentation

 ## Repository Structure
-In this structure, `cleaning` is at the same level as analysis under the `notebooks_scripts` directory.
+In this structure, `cleaning` is at the same level as analysis under the `notebooks` directory.
 Within the `cleaning` directory, you have separate folders for each data source.
-This reflects that the cleaning and preprocessing is done in a single script for each data source, regardless of country.
+This reflects that the cleaning and preprocessing.

-The `analysis` directory, on the other hand, contains separate directories for each country, reflecting that the analysis is specific to each country.
+The `analysis` directory, contains separate directories for each country, reflecting that the analysis is specific to each country.

 As always, remember to replace the placeholders (country_1, country_2, source_1, source_2, etc.) with the actual names of the countries and data sources.
 ```